-It’s a terrible time seeing your dog suffer with arthritis or other similar joint and muscle problems.
-Unfortunately, there is no cure for the disease and it will sadly get worse over time.
-However, there are plenty of therapies, medicines and products out there which can alleviate the pain and stiffness to help slow the progress down and give them a bit of respite.
+It’s a terrible time seeing your dog suffer from arthritis or other similar joint and muscle problems.
+Unfortunately, the disease has no cure and will sadly worsen over time.

 Magnetic Dog Collar Buyer’s Guide